The impact of Covid-19 on stammering services

 - Those services who continue to provide therapy and assessments are doing so remotely over the telephone and/or via video conferencing (Zoom, Skype, FaceTime, WhatsApp, Microsoft Teams, etc), with 32% of SLTs using video conferencing for the first time.

-- Nearly all NHS services are unable to support service users from outside of their area (with the exception of Airedale NHS's Teletherapy service, see below).
+- Nearly all NHS services are unable to support service users from outside of their area.

 If you're looking for support, contact your local NHS speech & language therapy department to find out what level of service they're currently able to offer.
 We can help you find contact details — call our helpline free on 0808 802 0002, weekdays 10am-12noon or 6pm-8pm, or see our Finding a NHS Therapist page.